cjhnbls/pipelinedb-doc-cn/clients.rst

 Clients
 ============

-Since PipelineDB runs as an extension of PostgreSQL 10.2+, it doesn't have its own client libraries.
+Since PipelineDB runs as an extension of PostgreSQL 10.1+ and 11.0+, it doesn't have its own client libraries.
 Instead, any client that works with PostgreSQL (or any SQL database for that matter) will work with PipelineDB.

 Here you'll find examples of a simple PipelineDB application written in a few different languages and clients.
 The application simply creates the continuous view: